sylwiasuwalska/biz-card-builder/README.md

  Technologies used:
  - ReactJS with Hooks
  - React Bootstrap
- - my first project with Webstorm
+ - WebStorm used for development

  Card styles: https://codepen.io/haibnu/pen/FxGsI